Rifat Atun, MBBS, MBA, FRCP, FRCGP, FFPH

-In 2006-13, Dr Atun was Professor of International Health Management and Head of the Health Management Group at Imperial College London.
-In 2008-12 he served as a member of the Executive Management Team of The Global Fund to Fight AIDS, Tuberculosis and Malaria as the Director of Strategy, Performance and Evaluation Cluster, where he chaired the panel that oversaw investments of around $4billion each year in more than 100 countries.
+Dr. Atun is Professor of Global Health Systems and the Director of the Health System Innovation Lab at Harvard University at Harvard University.
+In 2008-12 he was a member of the Executive Management Team of the Global Fund as the Director of Strategy, Performance and Evaluation, where he chaired the panel that made investment decisions for ~$4-5billion each year in 120+ countries.

-Prof. Atun studied medicine at University of London as a Commonwealth Scholar.
-He subsequently completed his postgraduate medical studies and Masters in Business Administration at University of London and Imperial College London.
-He is a Fellow of the Royal College of General Practitioners (UK), Fellow of the Faculty of Public Health of the Royal College of Physicians (UK), and a Fellow of the Royal College of Physicians (UK).
+Professor Atun studied medicine at University of London as a Commonwealth Scholar.
+He subsequently completed his postgraduate training in family medicine and public health in London.
+He obtained an MBA at Imperial College London.
+He is a Fellow of the Royal College of Physicians, the Faculty of Public Health, and the Royal College of General Practitioners in the UK.